πŸ‡²πŸ‡½ Country Population: 128,900,000

 Practical Tips

-2. Avoid ice in drinks unless made from purified water
+4. Avoid ice in drinks unless the establishment confirms it is made from purified water

 Traveler Advice